 (4) A committee may determine its own procedures but they must be consistent with any directions of the Board and the terms of any delegation under which the committee is acting.

-[Section 23 inserted by No. 44 of 2008 s.
+[Section 23 inserted: No. 44 of 2008 s.
 19.]

 24. Annual report of Board